TV Perú: History

 Color television began via test airings in 1974 and it was adopted as official using the United States NTSC standard beginning as in 1977.

 In the 1980s the station started satellite color TV transmissions across Peru.
 In 1985, under Alan García's government, the TV station was given the popular TV Perú (but the legal name remained RTP).
 In 1996, RTP renamed to its current corporate name Television Nacional del Perú during Alberto Fujimori's regime.
 In 2006 the station was renamed again to TV Perú.

 Nowadays TV Perú is better known for its regular programming devoted to spread Peruvian culture, by showing documentaries such as Reportaje al Perú and Costumbres.
 Sometime during the mid-2000s (decade) aired reruns of korean dramas dubbed into Spanish such as All About Eve, A wish upon star among others.

 On 30 March 2010, TV Perú launched its high-definition signal on digital terrestrial television (using ISDB-TB) with the collaboration of the government of Japan who provided the proper equipment.

-TV Perú is well known because the bad management of its media, due to the non-professional president and some of its managers who lead the channel and the radio station.
-From its first days, this channel is located in the lowest place in the ranking of channels in Peru.

 TV Perú's headquarters are in Lima, Peru.